 Asparagus can make a fun vegetable for kids.
 I cut up some spears for my toddler during Sunday dinner, and after he devoured the bites he reached over and grabbed a whole spear off my plate and began chewing on it with great gusto!

-baking sheet lined with foil
+- baking sheet lined with foil

-- 1 pound asparagus spears
+- 1 pound asparagus spears (trimmed)

 - 3 tablespoons olive oil

-1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- Preheat oven to 425° F.
+- Preheat oven to 425° F/220° C.

 - Break off the woody bottom part of the asparagus spears and discard.
 Place the asparagus on the foil and drizzle with olive oil.
 Sprinkle with salt and roll the asparagus around until they are evenly coated with oil and salt.

 - Roast in the preheated oven for 10-15 minutes depending on the thickness of the stalks and desired tenderness.
 The tips of the spears can burn, so check often if cooking for longer than 10 minutes.
 Remove from the oven and transfer to a serving plate.
 Sprinkle on the Parmesan cheese, and serve immediately.